janosmortanssen/EL2620/PITCHME.md

 - Hard to read and maintain,
 - Lacks testing (some bugs),
 - Not modular (will follow later),
-- Not social (i.e., internal representation of Polynomials).
+- Not social (re-definition of Polynomials).

 #HSLIDE